joonas-fi/joonas.fi/blog/_posts/2016/2016-06-23-microsoft-you-make-miserable-software.md

 ------------

-In September 2013 Microsoft bought Nokia (a Finnish phone manufacturer you might have heard of, ten years ago when it still was relevant and not dying out of it's own arrogance), in hopes of gaining any relevance ([who really wants to use a Windows phone?](http://www.theverge.com/2016/5/23/11743594/microsoft-windows-phone-market-share-below-1-percent)) with fierce competition from both the Android ecosystem and Apple's, **promising**:
+In September 2013 Microsoft bought Nokia (a Finnish phone manufacturer you might have heard of, ten years ago when it still was relevant and not dying out of its own arrogance), in hopes of gaining any relevance ([who really wants to use a Windows phone?](http://www.theverge.com/2016/5/23/11743594/microsoft-windows-phone-market-share-below-1-percent)) with fierce competition from both the Android ecosystem and Apple's, **promising**: